 - Scoop batter into a large pastry bag fitted with a small round tip.
 Pipe 1" circles onto prepared baking sheets.
 Bang baking sheet on counter a few times to remove any air bubbles.

 - Allow macarons to rest 30-45 minutes until a skin forms.
 You should be able to lightly run your finger over a mound of batter without disturbing the batter.
 When a strong skin has formed, preheat the oven to 300°F (149ºC).

 - Bake one tray at a time of the macarons for 14 to 16 minutes.
 After 14 minutes, open the oven, pull the tray slightly out of the oven, and gently push on the edge of one macaron at about a 45º angle.
 The mound should not move off of the feet.
 If it moves at all, bake for an additional 2 minutes and test again.
 When macarons are fully baked, remove from the oven and allow to cool completely on the baking sheet before moving them off.

 - In a medium size bowl with a handheld mixer, or a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.

-- With the mixer on low, add in the powdered sugar, lemon zest, lemon juice, and milk or cream.
+- With the mixer on low, add in the powdered sugar, lemon zest, and lemon juice.
 Increase mixer speed to medium and beat until completely smooth, about 3 minutes.
-If frosting is too stiff, add more milk.
+If frosting is too stiff, add some more lemon juice or you can use milk or cream.
 If it is too thin, add more powdered sugar.

 - When macaron shells are completely cool, carefully remove them from the baking sheets.